hfinkel/lfort/docs/LanguageExtensions.rst

   .../TestFramework.framework/Headers/TestFramework.h
   ...

-Clang will treat the presence of this file as an indicator that the framework should be treated as a system framework, regardless of how it was found in the framework search path.
+LFort will treat the presence of this file as an indicator that the framework should be treated as a system framework, regardless of how it was found in the framework search path.
 For consistency, we recommend that such files never be included in installed versions of the framework.